About

 I designed a Self-Education Pathway–a mastery-based curriculum–to govern my study during incarceration.
 The pathway is not a reading list.
 It is a structured program that produces evidence of competence: written deliverables, research findings, professional documents, and product evaluations, each assessed against defined standards.

-The first priority is writing–formal grammar, syntax, rhetorical structure, and professional document production.
+The priority is writing–formal grammar, syntax, rhetorical structure, and professional document production.
 Every deliverable in the curriculum is a written artifact.

 The second priority is artificial intelligence literacy, demonstrated through four applied domains: carceral education, legal guidance, construction safety, and product evaluation.
 The objective is not to survey the field but to build the transferable skill of evaluating where AI creates genuine value across industries.